corbado/example-passkeys-java-spring-boot/README.md

 # Java Spring Boot Passkey Example

 This is a sample implementation of a Java Spring Boot application that offers passkey authentication.
-For simple passkey-first authentication, the Corbado web component is used.
+For simple passkey-first authentication, the Corbado UI component is used.

 Please see the [full blog post](https://www.corbado.com/blog/passkeys-java-spring-boot) to understand the detailed steps needed to integrate passkeys into Java Spring Boot apps.